 - Media Briefing Emails contain a set of mentions (often curated) and are usually sent daily or weekly.

 It’s best to think of a coverage alert as a heads-up on a single mention sent to a handful of key individuals on your team.
 In contrast, a media briefing is a more complete story of your brand’s coverage, often sent to key stakeholders outside the communications team.
-The analysis and angle of the media briefing may depend on the department requiring the analysis or the use case, such as reviewing the sentimental analysis of media placement.
+The analysis and angle of the media briefing may depend on the department requiring the analysis or the use case, such as reviewing the sentiment analysis of media placement.

 With media briefings, you curate the most relevant stories to share with stakeholders.
 What qualifies as important to you?
 Maybe it’s mentions that indicate where the crisis is headed or mentions in notable outlets.